MarcoLurati/sonnenstube/README.md

 Installation of github:

-1) install Homebrew that allows u to install many programs directly form the terminal.
+1) install Homebrew that allows you to install many programs directly form the terminal.
 Open the terminal, copy this and press enter:

 	$ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"